bksuh/habitat_interact/README.md

 ## ⚠️ Notes

 - ROS2 Humble must be pre-installed and sourced before running.
-- Habitat-Sim and Habitat-Lab are included as Git submodules and installed via the environment file.
+- Habitat-Sim and Habitat-Lab are included as Git submodules.
+- habitat-sim is compiled and installed using pip with editable mode.
+- habitat-lab is installed using `pip install -e .`.
 - Configuration is managed using [OmegaConf](https://omegaconf.readthedocs.io/) and [Hydra](https://hydra.cc/).

 ---